-10. Make a "C" or higher in Speech 1311, 1315, or equivalent to demonstrate oral proficiency 11.
+10. Make a "C" or higher in COMM 1311, 1315, or equivalent to demonstrate oral proficiency 11.
 Not be on disciplinary probation 12.
 FERPA and Code of Ethics - signed documents 13.
-Completed written essay - "Why I Want to Become a Teacher" 14.
+Completed written essay 14.
 Two professors' written recommendations 15.
-Have fully completed the application process prior to the deadline - late fee \$75 - failure to submit with 3 weeks of due date will need to reapply for next semester.
-16. Have been admitted by our Teacher Education Council and applicant signed/returned an acceptance reply to Teacher Education Department Upon receipt - applicant is officially admitted.
+Have fully completed the application process prior to the deadline.
+A late fee of \$75 will be applied to applications received after the deadline.
+Failure to submit application within 3 weeks of the due date will result in denial of the application.
+16. Have been approved by the Teacher Education Council.
+17. Applicant is officially admitted upon submission of signed acceptance letter.

-Phase II: Admission to Field Based Blocks for: Elementary(EC-6th), Middle School (4th-8th), Secondary(7th-12th), or All-Level(EC-12th) Certification
+Phase II: Field-Based Blocks for: Elementary(EC-6th), Middle School (4th-8th), Secondary(7th-12th), or All-Level(EC-12th) Certification

-In order to be admitted to a field-based block, a candidate must:
+In order to proceed to a field-based block, a candidate must:

-1. Have completed EDUC 3301 with a grade of "C" or higher 2.
+1. Have completed EDUC 2301 with a grade of "C" or higher 2.
 Have completed EDUC 3302 with a grade of "C" or higher 3.
-Have at least a 2.75 average or higher between EDUC 3301 and 3302 4.
-Have met all requirements indicated in Level 1 above, and have already been admitted/accepted into the Teacher Education Program

-5. Not be under Departmental Review. (see Departmental Review section below.)
+Have at least a 2.75 average or higher between EDUC 2301 and 3302 4.
+Have met all requirements indicated in Phase 1 above, and have already been accepted into the Teacher Education Program 5.
+Not be under Departmental Review. (see Departmental Review section below.)

-Phase III: Admission to the Clinical Teaching Level Program.
+Phase III: Clinical Teaching

-In order to be admitted to the Clinical Teaching Level and be placed in a public school assignment, a student must meet all of the following criteria:
+In order to be eligible for Clinical Teaching and be placed in a public school assignment, a student must meet all of the following criteria:

-1. Have completed all requirements indicated in Levels 1 and 2 above 2.
+1. Have completed all requirements indicated in Phases 1 and 2 above 2.
 Have completed all requirements of the field-based block(s) 3.
 Have a cumulative GPA of 2.75 or higher in all college work at the time of application 4.
 Have a minimum GPA of 2.75 or higher in teaching field(s) or interdisciplinary major 5.
 Have a grade of "C" or higher and a cumulative GPA of 2.75 or higher in all professional development courses required for certification 6.
 Have completed all general education courses as prescribed in the degree plan 7.
 Have written approval of the major and minor departments 8.
 Lack no more than three additional hours, plus clinical teaching to graduate